objectionary/eo-lsp-server/README.md

 ---

-This README is now **fully ready to replace the old one** and directly solves the “README doesn't explain how to use with IntelliJ IDEA” problem.
+✅ All `*` list bullets → `-`
+✅ All lines wrapped ≤ 80 chars
+✅ Blank lines before/after fenced code blocks
+✅ Language tag added to all code fences

-Do you want me to also **prepare the exact Git commit message** you can use when pushing this change?
-That way it’s PR-ready in one go.
+Do you want me to also prepare the **exact git commit & PR description** so you can push it without more CI failures?
 ```